JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 To reduce code repetition, let's store all of the api calls into a single service
 - Create a track service #DONE
 - Move the add to library function to the service #DONE
-- Inject the service in all components where we do track related calls(Track, SearchResultTrack, RandomTrack)
+- Inject the service in all components where we do track related calls(Track, SearchResultTrack, RandomTrack) #DONE
+- Create a service for the spotify endpoint requests #DONE
+- Create two queries for searching tracks and getting a random track

 ## React query
 Implement react query to simplify all the data management
-- The add track mutation is throwing a type error despite the fetch call being correctly type
+- The add track mutation is throwing a type error despite the fetch call being correctly type #DONE
+- Get tracks query #DONE
+- Permanently delete track mutation #DONE

+## Rate Limiting
+- Currently users can spam the refresh button, limit it so that this is not possible

 ## Zustand
 - If react query is not enough, use zustand